MiscGuild/bridge/README.md

 ### Setup

-1. ⭐ Star this repository!
-2. Install [pnpm](https://pnpm.io/) via one of their [installation methods](https://pnpm.io/installation), or the following command:
+1. Install [pnpm](https://pnpm.io/) via one of their [installation methods](https://pnpm.io/installation), or the following command:

 ```bash
 $ npm install -g pnpm
 ```

-3. Clone the repository into a directory of your choice.
+2. Clone the repository into a directory of your choice.

 ```bash
 $ git clone https://github.com/MiscGuild/bridge.git
 ```

-4. Enter the new directory and install packages.
+3. Enter the new directory and install packages.

 ```bash
 $ cd bridge
 $ pnpm install
 ```

-5. Make a new Discord bot account on the [Discord Developer Portal](https://discord.com/developers/applications) and retrieve the bot token.
+4. Make a new Discord bot account on the [Discord Developer Portal](https://discord.com/developers/applications) and retrieve the bot token.

-6. Under the `Bot` tab, grant the bot the `Message Content` Intent.
+5. Under the `Bot` tab, grant the bot the `Message Content` Intent.

-7. Generate an invite URL by going to the OAuth2 tab and clicking on the URL Generator.
+6. Generate an invite URL by going to the OAuth2 tab and clicking on the URL Generator.
 Add the `bot` and `application.commands` scopes, before opening the link to invite the bot to your server.

-8. Setup the project config files.
+7. Setup the project config files.

 ```bash
 $ pnpm run setup-files
 ```

-9. Fill out the `.env` file with your credentials.
+8. Fill out the `.env` file with your credentials.

-10. Promote the Minecraft account used by the bot to Officer in-game in order for it to view the Officer chat and run privileged commands.
+9. Promote the Minecraft account used by the bot to Officer in-game in order for it to view the Officer chat and run privileged commands.

-11. Build and run the bot.
+10. Build and run the bot.

 ```bash
 $ pnpm run build
 $ pnpm start
 ```

+### Hypixel API keys

+After the June 2023 [Hypixel Public API update](https://hypixel.net/threads/hypixel-developer-dashboard-public-api-changes-june-2023.5364455/), Development API Keys now expire after three days but can be easily renewed.

+To acquire a permanent key, first generate a Development Key [here](https://developer.hypixel.net/dashboard).
+Then, fill out the form under `Apps > Create app > Personal API Key`.
+Please note that applications concerning bridge bots may be denied.

+Alternatively, you may omit the `HYPIXEL_API_KEY` field of the `.env` file, but some features such as minimum network level enforcement will be disabled.

-### Process Management
+### Process management

 If you are self-hosting or your process manager does not automatically restart the bot in the event of a crash, you may use [PM2](https://pm2.keymetrics.io/), a process manager for Node.js applications.